julelang/manual/src/compiler/directives.md

 Plese look at the [specific programming](/compiler/specific-programming) section for more information.

 ## Directive: `typedef`
-In C++-linked structs, if the structure is a `typedef` use this will configure code generation correctly.
+In binded structs, if the structure is a `typedef` use this will configure code generation correctly.
 Otherwise, the struct will be treated as a classical structures.

 ## Directive: `cdef`
-In C++-linked functions, if the function is a `#define`, it configures code generation to be compatible.
+In binded functions, if the function is a `#define`, it configures code generation to be compatible.

 ## Directive: `namespace`
-Adds namesapce selection for supported C++-linked types.
+Adds namesapce selection for supported binded types.
 Uses string literal as argument, but literals are not processed, accepts directly.
 So, you can't use escape sequences like original string literals.

 ## Directive: `deprecated`
 Definitions qualify as deprecated.